Meghan Markle’s Half-Brother Purportedly Blames Royal Engagement For New Year Assault Arrest Of His Fiancée

 — Fox News (@FoxNews) January 6, 2018

-Now, Daily Mail reported that Thomas Jr. is blaming Meghan Markle’s engagement to Prince Harry for the conflict he had with his fiancée.
+Now, the Daily Mail reported that Thomas Jr. is blaming Meghan Markle’s engagement to Prince Harry for the conflict he had with his fiancee.
 He said that after the upcoming royal wedding was announced, his family’s life has been exposed to the public.

 He explained that they are having difficulties now due to the stress brought about by being watched.
 Their every move and lifestyle interest many people now as they will soon be in-laws with the royal family, but this public scrutiny is actually a big burden for them and has affected relationships within their clan.